Predicting Out-of-Domain Generalization with Neighborhood Invariance: Abstract

 \section{Abstract}

-Understanding how machine learning models generalize to new environments is a critical part of their safe deployment.
-Recent work has proposed a variety of complexity measures that directly predict or theoretically bound the generalization capacity of a model.
-However, these methods rely on a strong set of assumptions that in practice are not always satisfied.
-Motivated by the limited settings in which existing measures can be applied, we propose a novel complexity measure based on the local manifold smoothness of a classifier.
-We define local manifold smoothness as a classifier's output sensitivity to perturbations in the manifold neighborhood around a given test point.
-Intuitively, a classifier that is less sensitive to these perturbations should generalize better.
-To estimate smoothness we sample points using data augmentation and measure the fraction of these points classified into the majority class.
-Our method only requires selecting a data augmentation method and makes no other assumptions about the model or data distributions, meaning it can be applied even in out-of-domain (OOD) settings where existing methods cannot.
-In experiments on robustness benchmarks in image classification, sentiment analysis, and natural language inference, we demonstrate a strong and robust correlation between our manifold smoothness measure and actual OOD generalization on over 3,000 models evaluated on over 100 train/test domain pairs.
+Developing and deploying machine learning models safely depends on the ability to characterize and compare their abilities to generalize to new environments.
+Although recent work has proposed a variety of methods that can directly predict or theoretically bound the generalization capacity of a model, they rely on strong assumptions such as matching train/test distributions and access to model gradients.
+In order to characterize generalization when these assumptions are not satisfied, we propose neighborhood invariance, a measure of a classifier's output invariance in a local transformation neighborhood.
+Specifically, we sample a set of transformations and given an input test point, calculate the invariance as the largest fraction of transformed points classified into the same class.
+Crucially, our measure is simple to calculate, does not depend on the test point's true label, makes no assumptions about the data distribution or model, and can be applied even in out-of-domain (OOD) settings where existing methods cannot, requiring only selecting a set of appropriate data transformations.
+In experiments on robustness benchmarks in image classification, sentiment analysis, and natural language inference, we demonstrate a strong and robust correlation between our neighborhood invariance measure and actual OOD generalization on over 4,600 models evaluated on over 100 unique train/test domain pairs.